-1. Use the Search By field to search for MAC Addresses by MAC Address, VLAN ID, or Interface.

-- MAC Address: Select MAC Address from the menu and enter a six-byte hexadecimal MAC address in two-digit groups separated by colons, then click Go.
+- Use the Search By field to search for MAC Addresses by MAC Address, VLAN ID, or Interface. - MAC Address: Select MAC Address from the menu and enter a six-byte hexadecimal MAC address in two-digit groups separated by colons, then click Go.
 If the address exists, that entry will be displayed.
 An exact match is required. - VLAN ID: Select VLAN ID from the menu, enter the VLAN ID, for example, 100.
 Then click Go.
-If any entries with that VLAN ID exist they are displayed. - Interface: Select Interface from the menu, enter the interface ID in g1, g2... format, then, click Go.
+If any entries with that VLAN ID exist they are displayed. - Interface: Select Interface from the menu, enter the interface ID and click Go.
+The interface format is <unit>/g<port>.
 If any entries learned on that interface exist, they are displayed. - 2.
 Click Clear to clear Dynamic MAC Addresses in the table. - 3.
-Click Refresh to redisplay the page to show the latest MAC Addresses. - 4.
-Click Cancel to cancel the configuration on the screen and reset the data on the screen to the latest value of the switch.
+Click Refresh to redisplay the page to show the latest MAC Addresses.